×

 • Unwelcome physical contact, such as brushing, groping, or touching.

-Adequate evidence must be collected to demonstrate the conduct is frequent and severe enough to lead to a workplace environment that someone would reasonably deem to be abusive or intimidating.
-If you are dealing with a hostile work environment, an experienced Long Beach sexual harassment lawyer from our firm can help you collect adequate evidence to strengthen your case and hold perpetrators accountable.
+Adequate evidence must be collected to demonstrate that the conduct is frequent and severe enough to create a workplace environment that someone would reasonably deem abusive or intimidating.
+If you are dealing with a hostile work environment, an experienced Long Beach sexual harassment lawyer from our firm can help you gather sufficient evidence to strengthen your case and hold the perpetrators accountable.

 Forms of Workplace Sexual Harassment in Long Beach, California,